CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Picture

-I usually live on a very tight budget here in Cartagena.
-If I can't cook at home, I don't like to spend more than 10,000COP (US$5.50) for a meal.
+When I first arrived to Cartagena, I was on a very tight budget.
+If I couldn't cook at home, I didn't like to spend more than pesos equivalent (US$5) for a meal.
 These are places I like to eat for cheap.
-It is possible to eat at all of them for less than 12,000.
 Apologies now for the sometimes approximate addresses and the fact the list is biased towards Getsemani and La Matuna because that's where I live and work.
 Please send me your tips and recs for cheap eating in other parts of town (add them to the comments section - that would be rad)!!

 Este es el Punto, Getsemani, Calle San Andres